cleverhare/cleverhare/Readme.md

 - 📫 How to reach me **soumyajit@cleverhare.com**

-- ⚡ Fun fact **I love to play cricket so I love to make cricket-related projects, so if you have any cricket-related projects it's your day**
+- ⚡ Fun fact **I love to make things from scratch, so if you're a startup it's your day!!**
 - 💻 Special About Me **I am an AWS-certified Cloud Security practitioner**

 ## 🚀 Languages and Tools: